 InvAct: View and Scene-invariant Atomic Action Learning from Videos

-⚛️ TL;DR: We learn atomic action embeddings that are invariant to both viewpoint and scene changes.
+⚛️ TL;DR: For the first time, we learn atomic action embeddings that are invariant to both viewpoint and scene changes.
 This enables robust retrieval and transfer across short- and long-horizon human-centric and robot-centric action downstream tasks.

 Abstract